1895 - Carter Hall is born.

 10 years ago - 57-year-old Carter battles the newly hatched Northwind, helping him return to Khandaq.

-Hawkman is a longtime favorite character for us.
-He's intensely awesome; basically the Justice League equivalent of wolverine, but he also spent a very long time as the poster boy for broken character continuity.
-Watching him slowly regain his relevance is one of the most fun parts of the character.
+Hawkman is a longtime favorite character of mine.
+He's one of the oldest characters in DC continuity with a long history of serving in the biggest and best teams in DC in multiple eras.
+He's intensely awesome; basically the Justice League equivalent of Wolverine.
+Unfortunately, in the years when I was really getting into comics he spent a very long time as the poster boy for broken character continuity.
+Watching him slowly regain his relevance was one of the most fun parts of the character.
+It's basically not DC without Hawkman, but finding the right way to use him is one of the most fun parts of this process.